-At Westminster School he quickly became noticed and received his first commission to illustrate.
-In no time he produced over 300 illustrations which blended the classicizing Pre-Raphaelite art with the decorativeness and two-dimensionality of Japanese Ukiyo-e prints.
-Yet, all his prints had a twist to this as they carried a Decadent fixation on eroticism and death.
+At Westminster School, he quickly became noticed.
+It was here that he received his first commission and in no time he produced over 300 illustrations.
+These blended the classical Pre-Raphaelite art with the decorativeness and two-dimensionality of Japanese ukiyo-e prints.
+Yet, all his prints had a twist to them as they portrayed a Decadent fixation on eroticism and death.

-Soon after having met Oscar Wilde, who helped him to launch the career, Beardsley began illustrating the English translation of Wilde’s provocative play Salomé (1894).
-Both the public criticized his work, since it displayed overt eroticism, phallic imagery, nudity, and general obscenity, and the author, who considered the illustrations too Japanese-like for the ‘Byzantine character’ of Salomé (or was Wilde just envious of Beardsley’s brilliance?).
-What first began as a successful relationship, in the end it cost Beardsley the position of art editor for The Yellow Book, the Decadent magazine.
+Soon after having met Oscar Wilde, who helped him to launch his career, Beardsley began illustrating the English translation of Wilde’s provocative play Salomé (1894).
+However, the public criticized his work due to its display of overt eroticism, phallic imagery, nudity, and general obscenity.
+Wilde himself considered the illustrations too Japanese-like for the “Byzantine character” of Salomé (or was Wilde just envious of Beardsley’s brilliance?).
+What first began as a successful relationship, in the end, cost Beardsley the position of art editor of The Yellow Book, a Decadent magazine.

-Beardsley worked very hard, health permitting.
-He also tried to enjoy life, and he travelled with his friends to Paris, where they frequented dancehalls and smoked hashish.
-Yet, tuberculosis was advancing and in order to change the environment, Beardsley took up residence on the French Riviera in 1896.
-In one of his last letters he expressed how much he wished to live since “such splendid things I had planned.”
+Beardsley worked very hard when his health permitted.
+However, he also tried to enjoy life, often traveling with his friends to Paris where they frequented dance halls and smoked hashish.
+Yet, tuberculosis was advancing.
+As a result, in order to change his environment, in 1896 he took up residence on the French Riviera.
+In one of his last letters, he expressed how much he wished to live since “such splendid things I had planned.”
 He died at the young age of 25 in Menton, France.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!